Splinters (revue): History

 The show was an immediate success, and led to appearances at the Savoy Theatre in 1919, a performance for King George V at Windsor Castle, and a nationwide tour that continued until 1924.
 Shows were initially presented by Ernest C. Rolls, and from about 1921 by Lew Lake.
 One of the straplines used in publicity was "Every artiste a soldier and every soldier an artiste".
 In one review, it was said that the impersonations were "exceedingly realistic and dangerously alluring".
 Printed programmes "highlighted the main elements of their appeal: their commendable wartime service, their evocation of patriotic motifs, and their skilful female impersonation.
 The troupe’s theatricals mostly involved typical revue fare such as song and dance numbers, and sketches featuring comedic patter.
 Some of the turns referred to life on the front, but this theme was not strictly adhered to...".

 Much of the original troupe disbanded in 1924, but with revised personnel the show continued to tour, and in 1929 was made into a film, Splinters.
 This featured Hal Jones, Reg Stone, and Lew Lake, but starred established film comedians Nelson Keys and Sydney Howard.
 The film was the first talkie to be made at Elstree Studios, and was followed by Splinters in the Navy (1931) and Splinters in the Air (1937).

 The revue had a residency at Felixstowe in the early 1930s.
 A new 1933 revue, Splinters 1914-1933, contained some of the original cast, but also genuine female performers, allowing "much comic business throughout."
+The drag artists Ford and Sheen were members of the troupe before establishing their own double act in the mid-1930s.
 By the late 1930s and the start of the Second World War, when the show finally disbanded, Splinters was a recognised and popular brand, with an "ubiquitously cherished status in popular culture" in Britain.